hamza24v/celebrity_narrator/README.md

 1. **Create an S3 Bucket**: In the AWS Management Console, create an S3 bucket and upload your frontend build files.
 2. **Set Up CloudFront**: Create a CloudFront distribution pointing to your S3 bucket to serve your frontend content globally.

-### Conclusion

-**David Narrates** combines cutting-edge AI technologies with a delightful user experience to bring images to life through narration.
-The project demonstrates proficiency in modern web development, cloud deployment, and AI integration, making it a standout addition to any portfolio.

-By following the setup instructions, you can get the application up and running locally or on AWS, showcasing your ability to deploy and manage full-stack applications in a professional environment.